Leeds weather forecast: Rain hits Leeds but this is when it will stop

-The weather is set to be a mixed bag on Monday 17 June, with sunshine and cloud throughout the day.
+The weather is set to be dull on Wednesday 19 June, with cloud and rain throughout the day.

 What will the weather be like this morning in Leeds?

-Rain will ease by 10am, with cloud throughout the rest of the morning.
-The temperature will reach 16C by 12pm.
+This morning will begin with rain, easing my mid-morning.
+The rest of the morning will be overcast.
+The temperature will reach 15C by 12pm.

 What will the weather be like this afternoon in Leeds?